ltungv/strumbra/README.md

 ![Comparing random strings](./docs/violin-random.svg)

 On the other hand, comparing 2 identical strings yields better results using `UniqueString` and `SharedString` only when the strings have 4 bytes, so only the prefixes are compared.
-Otherwise, due to the conditional branches, `UniqueString` and `SharedString` perform similarly to `String` when the strings can still be inlined and worse when the strings can't be inlined.
+Otherwise, due to the conditional branches, `UniqueString` and `SharedString` perform similarly to `String` when the strings can still be inlined and worse when the strings can't.

 ![Comparing identical strings](./docs/violin-same.svg)